GeorgeLorentzos/xoscraper/README.md

 ```html
    <div class="row listResults">
 ```
-4. Copy all elements inside this div and paste them into a file named:
+4. Copy the whole div and paste them into a file named:

    data.txt